 What sets this free stock photo provider apart is that its unique images are accompanied by specs – and sometimes even a backstory of where and when they were shot.

 When you perform a Google Images search, the resulting photos are not necessarily ones that you’re free to immediately use.
 In most cases, the photos are still covered by photographers’ copyrights.

 If you’re looking for photos to use for a design and want to keep yourself out of copyright trouble, you need to locate websites that explicitly define the copyright license of each image.
 For all the sites listed above, the license is generally pretty easy to find.
 There’s typically a description of the license on every page or at least a link to a description.

 Here are two license types you’re likely to find on these sites:

-Attribution is simple: If you include a photo on one of a web page, add text that cites the photographer (“Photo by John Smith”) and be sure to include a link to his or her site, if there’s one.
+Attribution is simple: If you include a photo on a web page, add text that cites the photographer (“Photo by John Smith”) and to include a link to his or her site, if there is one.
 Be sure to check each website’s license page for specific details!